PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Conclusion

 \section{Conclusion}

-This work significantly advances the practicality of PPML under FHE.
-We demonstrated that by integrating low-degree polynomial activations with structural and co-design optimizations, it is possible to execute large-scale models such as ResNet-18, ResNet-20, and ResNet-32 entirely under leveled FHE without bootstrapping, an achievement previously considered not possible.
+This work advances the practicality of PPML under FHE.
+We demonstrated that by integrating low-degree polynomial activations with structural and co-design optimizations, it is possible to execute large-scale models such as VGG and ResNet under leveled FHE without bootstrapping, an achievement previously considered not possible.
 State-of-the-art methods typically incur a 2-5\% accuracy loss compared to plaintext models.
-Our method is the first to close this gap, achieving accuracy on par with ReLU baselines while delivering up to 4$\times$ faster private inference on CIFAR-10 and CIFAR-100.
-These results mark an important step toward making PPML deployable in real-world applications, particularly in domains such as healthcare and finance, where data confidentiality is non-negotiable.
-Future research will extend these methods to larger datasets and deeper architectures to further expand the practicality of PPML.
+Our method is the first to close this gap, achieving accuracy on par with ReLU baselines while delivering up to 4$\times$ faster private inference on CIFAR and Tiny-ImageNet datasets.
+These results mark an important step toward making PPML deployable in real-world applications, particularly in domains where data confidentiality is non-negotiable.
+Future research will extend these methods to larger datasets and deeper architectures to further expand the practicality~of~PPML.